ds58/Panilla/README.md

 ## Why is this plugin needed?
 Normally, these NBT tags are not obtainable in vanilla survival-mode Minecraft.
 With the use of creative-mode, players can use a few different methods to obtain these items such as:
 - use a hacked client to edit the NBT
-- load a toolbar from a single-player world which has edited NBT
+- load a toolbar from a single-player world/other server which has items with edited NBT

 This plugin is most useful on creative-mode servers, where players are given creative-mode access.
-Typically, anti-cheat plugins do not handle these types of "cheats."
+It could also be beneficial for use on survival-mode servers if you just wish to keep your server in-check.
+Be aware that this plugin does remove NBT from items if it deems they are "illegitimate" (it does not remove the item itself).

 ## Why have you not used ProtocolLib?
 It was a personal decision.
 I wanted to be as close to Minecraft as possible.
 It also means users don't have to install an additional plugin.